randexlabs/mantle/README.md

 # Mantle 🚀

+> [!IMPORTANT]
+> Mantle is no longer maintained.
+Do not expect responses to tickets, but fixes, or new features.

 An infrastructure-as-code and deployment tool for Roblox.

 This is a monorepo for the Mantle project.
 You can find further information about subprojects within the